hkoof/notes/webserver-HTST-header.md

 ---
-tags: [hsts, HSTS, webserver, SSL]
+tags: [hsts, HSTS, webserver, SSL, headers, http]
 ---

 # How to set HSTS max-age header to 1 year on web servers.